Lares

 Includes

-- Round-trip transportation
+- Round-trip transportation from the meeting point

 - Full board (3 days / 2 nights)

-- Camping and lodging
+- Camping

-- Entrance to the Lares hot springs
+- Entrance to Lares hot springs

 Not Included